Roger Greenaway's Active Reviewing Tips ~ ISSN 1465-8046

 does engagement look like?

-What does active participation in reviewing look like?
+How might you describe what active participation in reviewing looks like?
 What does it take for your participants to get fully engaged in reviewing?
 How often is each participant fully engaged?

 Imagine that each participant draws a graph showing how

 their engagement level fluctuates during a reviewing session.

 Occasional brief engagement: /\___/\_____/\_________/\__

 It looks simple.
 But suppose each participant has a different